 The Military Band is as integral a part of the Regiment.
 Within the Corps of Army Music the Band is the repository for and authority on Scottish music in all its forms.
 As such it has a crucial responsibility to maintain and build the repertoire of Scottish music, to keep alive the folk/ceilidh band tradition and to promote the work of composers who have served in one or other of the Scottish regiments (eg Alford, Howe, and Lamb etc).

 The Military Band is commanded by the Director of Music, normally an officer of the rank of captain, supported by a Bandmaster in the rank of WO1.
-The Territorial Army bands can be commanded by either a commissioned Director of Music or a Warrant Officer Class1 Bandmaster, these are invariably ex regular Directors of Music.
+The Army Reserve bands can be commanded by either a commissioned Director of Music or a Warrant Officer Class1 Bandmaster, these are invariably ex regular Directors of Music.

 The Band may be detached on engagements away from the Regiment for long periods.
 In conflict situations the military bands primary role is in support of the Army Medical Services (eg Iraq in 2003), importantly the Bands musical contribution supports the moral component of fighting power.